Classical solution of path-dependent mean-field semilinear PDEs: Introduction

-\right. \eea Here, (functional) derivatives $\partial_\ome$ and $\partial_\mu$ are taken in the spirit of Dupire and Lions (see the subsequent definitions \eqref{def-dx} and \eqref{fre}), respectively, and $W^\mu$ represents the canonical processes on $\mC$ under $\mu.$ Master equations (also called Hamiltonian-Jacobi-Bellman (HJB) equations in a Wasserstein space when concerned with control problems) naturally arise from mean-field games.
-The mean-field game is introduced independently by Lasry and Lions \cite{LL} and Huang, Malham\'e and Caines \cite{HMC06} to the study of Nash equilibrium for systems consist of a large number of ``agents''.
-The classical mean-field theory, popular in statistical physics (e.g. McKean-Vlasov and Boltzmann models), quantum mechanics and quantum chemistry (e.g. Hartree-Fock type model), was developed in the last century to study systems with large size of particles (see Kac \cite{K56}, McKean \cite{M67}, Sznitman \cite{S84,S85,S86,S91}, Bossy \cite{B05} and references therein).
-In the last decade, the mean-field theory has been widely studied and applied from theoretical areas including stochastic differential games, partial differential equations (PDEs) and stochastic control, etc., to practical areas such as engineering, economics and social science, just to mention a few publications and references therein: \cite{L}, \cite{C12}, \cite{BFY13}, \cite{CD1}, \cite{CD2}, \cite{GLL}.
-The master equation is a PDE involving measure variables on a Wasserstein space of infinite dimension and introduced by Lions in his lecture \cite{L} for differential games.
-It is a powerful analytic tool for the study of large systems in physics and games with a mean-field interaction (see \cite{CDLL}, \cite{C12}), and includes interesting particular cases such as HJB and Fokker-Planck (FP) equations in dynamical systems, stochastic control and mathematical finance of mean-field type.
-Results are available in various frameworks: Bensoussan et al. \cite{BFY14} consider the regular case when measure variables are restricted on those measures of square integrable density functions, Cardaliaguet \cite{C12} gives a viscosity solution for first-order HJB equations on a Wasserstein space, Gomes and Saude \cite{GS14} survey well-posedness of HJB-FP equations for reduced mean-field games, Buckdahn et al. \cite{BLP17} and Chassagneux et al. \cite{CCD} study classical solutions for second order master equations through stochastic differential equations (SDEs) and forward backward stochastic differential equations (FBSDEs) respectively, Carmona and Delarue \cite{CD3} consider the mean-field games and corresponding master equation with common noise, Cardaliaguet et al. \cite{CDLL} give an analytic approach for master equations, Pham and Wei \cite{PW18} study the dynamic programming principle for Bellman master equation, etc. However, all these works consider the state-dependent case, where $(\ome, \mu)$ in Equation~\eqref{1} take values in $\R^d \times \op_2(\R^k)$.
+\ \ \ \ \ \ Mean-field PDEs have been studied in various frameworks: Bensoussan et al. \cite{BFY14} consider the regular case when measure variables are restricted on those measures of square integrable density functions, Cardaliaguet \cite{C12} gives a viscosity solution for first-order HJB equations on a Wasserstein space, Gomes and Saude \cite{GS14} survey well-posedness of HJB-FP equations for reduced mean-field games, Buckdahn et al. \cite{BLP17} and Chassagneux et al. \cite{CCD} study classical solutions for second order master equations through stochastic differential equations (SDEs) and forward backward stochastic differential equations (FBSDEs) respectively, Carmona and Delarue \cite{CD3} consider the mean-field games and corresponding master equation with common noise, Cardaliaguet et al. \cite{CDLL} give an analytic approach for master equations, Pham and Wei \cite{PW18} study the dynamic programming principle for Bellman master equation, Gangbo et al. study the well-posedness of master equations under non-monotonic conditions, etc. However, all these works consider the state-dependent case, which means $(\ome, \mu)$ in Equation~\eqref{1} take values in $\R^d \times \op_2(\R^k)$.
 Here, $\op_2(\R^k)$ is the set of probability measures on $\R^k$ with finite second order moments.
-In practice, many problems could be non-Markovian or path-dependent: to mention a few, optional pricing for exotic options (e.g. Asian, chooser, lookback and barrier options \cite{D09}, \cite{CV91}, \cite{IM17}, \cite{H07}), stochastic game theory and stochastic control with delayed information (\cite{B92}, \cite{GM06}, \cite{S20}, \cite{Z17}, \cite{SZ19}), rough volatility \cite{GJR14}, \cite{BFG16}, etc. \\
+In practice, numerous problems could be non-Markovian or path-dependent: to mention a few, prices of exotic options (e.g. Asian, chooser, lookback and barrier options \cite{D09}, \cite{CV91}, \cite{IM17}, \cite{H07}), stochastic differential game and stochastic control with delayed information (\cite{B92}, \cite{GM06}, \cite{S20}, \cite{Z17}, \cite{SZ19}), rough volatility \cite{GJR14}, \cite{BFG16}, etc. In particular, Peng in his ICM 2010 lecture \cite{P} introduces the connection between non-Markovian FBSDEs and so called path-dependent PDEs (PPDEs), the latter of which is regarded as a crucial tool in the non-Markovian control theory.\\